-(TO-DORIAN) Almost simultaneously, Dr. McMillan sent instructions to Maj Gen Robert E. Greer which were somewhat similar to those dispatched DORIAN personnel on the West Coast read Dr. Brown's 4 January memorandum, they were startled by its reference to acquiring a MOL reconnaissance capability.
+When NRO officials in Washington and Special Projects personnel on the West Coast read Dr. Brown's 4 January memorandum, they were startled by its reference to acquiring a MOL reconnaissance capability.
 Twelve months before, in January 1964, the Director of the NRO Staff had expressed concern over the breakdown of security discipline resulting from widespread MOL discussions at that time.
 Subsequently, the NRO devised and established Project DORIAN as a means of controlling all information relating to satellite reconnaissance activities.